madetech/learn/workshops/01-Command-Line-Workshop/README.md

 Show the path of the directory you're currently in.

 Navigate to the "Challenge 1" directory.
+(This exists in the repository under `workshops/01-Command-Line-Workshop`)

 Create a new directory titled "New".